jessierenton/jessierenton.github.io/index.md

 ## Research

 ## Publications
+\[1\] Jessie Renton and Karen M. Page.
+The effect of contact inhibition on the evolution of cooperation in epithelia.
+In progress.

+\[2\] Jessie Renton and Karen M. Page.
+[Evolution of cooperation in an epithelium](https://royalsocietypublishing.org/doi/10.1098/rsif.2018.0918).
+Journal of the Royal Society Interface, 16:20180918, 2019.

 ## Presentations
+- Jul.
+2019.
+Society of mathematical biology, University of Montreal.
+[Poster](https://jessiesrr.github.io/SMB2019Poster.pdf).
+- Mar.
+2019.
+Institute for the Physics of Living Systems meet-up, University College London.
+[Talk](https://jessiesrr.github.io/IPLS2019Talk.pdf).
+- Jul.
+2018.
+Mathematical models in ecology and evolution, City, University of London.
+Poster.

 ## Teaching

+At UCL I have taught first-year applied maths tutorials (2017-18) covering content from

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for